-Our biscuits and gravy skillet is an easy, one-pan breakfast recipe you’re sure to love.
-Enjoy old-fashioned biscuits and gravy made in a cast iron skillet for a meal that has comfort written all over it.
+Our biscuits and gravy casserole recipe is an easy, one-pan breakfast you’re sure to love.
+Enjoy old-fashioned biscuits and gravy made in a cast-iron skillet for a meal that has comfort and nostalgia written all over it.

 When it comes to breakfast, there are few foods more delicious than old-fashioned biscuits and gravy.